-For more information on configuring Node-RED, you might want to take a look at https://nodered.org/docs/user-guide/runtime/configuration.
+For more information on such Node-RED configuration customisations, see https://nodered.org/docs/user-guide/runtime/configuration.

 5.7.
 Node-RED FAQ

 Q: Write/read file gives "Error: EACCESS: permission denied'

 Since Venus OS 2.90 and on wards, Node-RED no longer runs as user root, but as user nodered.
 This means that the Node-RED flows are only allowed to access files and directories that are owned by the nodered user.
 These files typically start below /data/home/nodered/.
 So modifying the storage location to something like /data/home/nodered/storage.txt ought to work.